 That fight scene quickly became a favorite amongst Captain America fans.
 And it’s still regarded as one of, if not the best fight sequence in the entire Marvel Cinematic Universe.
 Ever since this scene debuted in 2014, other fights in Marvel films have gotten bigger and bolder, but none has been as captivating or flawlessly executed as the elevator fight.
 And when you mix in the personal context for Chris Evans, it is no wonder that this is still his favorite scene ever.

 What about you?
-What is your favorite Captain America scene in the MCU?
+What is your favorite Captain America scene in the MCU so far?
 Share with us in the comments!

 We will be seeing the return of Chris Evans in Avengers: Endgame on April 26!